Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Abstract

 \section{Abstract}

 Broadly accessible generative AI models like Dall-E have made it possible for anyone to create compelling visual art.
-In online communities, the introduction of AI-generated content (AIGC) may impact community dynamics by shifting the kinds of content being posted or the responses to content suspected of being generated by AI.
+In online communities, the introduction of AI-generated content (AIGC) may impact social dynamics, for example causing changes in who is posting content, or shifting the norms or the discussions around the posted content if posts are suspected of being generated by AI.
 We take steps towards examining the potential impact of AIGC on art-related communities on Reddit.
-We distinguish between communities that disallow AI content and those without a direct policy.
-We look at image-based posts made to these communities that are transparently created by AI, or comments in these communities that suspect authors of using generative AI.
-We find that AI posts (and accusations) have played a very small part in these communities through the end of 2023, accounting for fewer than 0.2\% of the image-based posts.
-Even as the absolute number of author-labelled AI posts dwindles over time, accusations of AI use remain more persistent.
+We distinguish between communities that disallow AI content and those without such a direct policy.
+We look at image-based posts in these communities where the author transparently shares that the image was created by AI, and at comments in these communities that suspect or accuse authors of using generative AI.
+We find that AI posts (and accusations) have played a surprisingly small part in these communities through the end of 2023, accounting for fewer than 0.5\% of the image-based posts.
+However, even as the absolute number of author-labeled AI posts dwindles over time, accusations of AI use remain more persistent.
 We show that AI content is more readily used by newcomers and may help increase participation if it aligns with community rules.
-However, the tone of comments suspecting AI use by others have become more negative over time, especially in communities that do not have explicit rules about AI.
+However, the tone of comments suspecting AI use by others has become more negative over time, especially in communities that do not have explicit rules about AI.
 Overall, the results show the changing norms and interactions around AIGC in online communities designated for creativity.